How to Use White Noise to Get Babies to Sleep

 Not every baby will need a white noise machine, but for those that do, safety should come first.

-“Any time you bring any sort of thing into your baby’s environment, you need to make sure it’s safe,” explains Elizabeth Murray, M.D., a pediatric emergency physician.
+“Any time you bring any sort of thing into your baby’s environment, you need to make sure it’s safe,” explains Dr. Elizabeth Murray, a pediatric emergency physician.
 “We don’t necessarily think of white noise as being loud, but some of those machines can be very loud.”

-How to Do White Noise Right
+How to Use White Noise for Baby Sleep

 - Turn white noise machines all the way down to start.
 The idea is to make it work at the lowest volume possible.
 Most machines can exceed the maximum decibel level recommended for hospital nurseries.